 SQL persistence automatically generates names of database objects such as tables, indexes and procedures used internally.
 Every database engine has its own rules and limitations regarding maximum allowed name length.

-The SQL Persistence provides autonomy between endpoints by using separate tables for each endpoint based on the endpoint name.
+SQL Persistence provides autonomy across endpoints by using separate tables for each endpoint, based on the endpoint name.
 However, due to Oracle's 30-character limit on table names and index names in Oracle 12.1 and below, the SQL Persistence must make some compromises.

 The SQL persistence will throw an exception in case the name length is too long.